Jonathen-Coders/Botsite/announcement.md

    - We value your feedback!
 If you have suggestions or ideas, feel free to share them with us.
    - Join our community discussions and help shape the future of our bot.

 Remember to bookmark this page to stay informed about our progress.
-Thank you for being part of our bot journey! 🎉
+Thank you for being part of our bot's journey! 🎉

 — The C.B Discord Bot Team